Two for the Money (game show)

 The series finished #14 in the Nielsen ratings for the 1954-1955 season.
 It received Emmy nominations for Best Audience Participation, Quiz or Panel Program in 1953 and 1954.

 Episode status

 17 episodes survive at the UCLA Film and Television Archive.
 One episode is included in the set "Classic Game Shows & More", released by Mill Creek Entertainment.

 171 out of the approximately 209 episodes from the Herb Shriner run survive at the Library of Congress.
 Combined with 11 exclusive to UCLA, the number comes out to 182.

 The status of the Sam Levenson shows is unclear.

+Critical response

+A review of Levenson's second episode in the trade publication Variety said that the show "appears to be uneven in entertainment qualities, rising and dipping according to the human interest of the contestants."
+Specifically, the review noted that in that episode Levenson's "humor clicked" with one couple, while the segment with another pair of contestants lacked spontaneity.
+The reviewer suggested that the show's format might be too confining for Levenson's talents.